Organic Eprints frontpage

 Rinaldi, Michele; Vonella, Alessandro Vittorio and Garofalo, Pasquale (2007) Organic Fertilization In A “Tomato – Pea” Rotation In Southern Italy.
-Poster presented at 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.
+Poster at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary